iron-fish/website/blog/2022-12-15-Users-on-Privacy.md

 We recently ran an informal, anonymous survey (via Discord) asking the Iron Fish community one question: “Why is privacy important to you?”
 Over 80 of you responded with thought-provoking and important reflections.

-Our community is spread across the world, and speaks many languages.
+Our community is spread across the world and speaks many languages.
 But we all agree that crypto should be a safe, private space where we can transact responsibly.

 Let’s take a look at some of the survey responses, organized broadly by theme.